cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 7. when new recorded mining nodes increase 33% or disconnected or after 30 minutes, due to 1/3 BFT, go to step (1).
 * nodes receive unsolicit voting, only takes transactions

-## algo for  stateless miner on wifi, plug:
+## steps for stateless miner: require wifi and plug to download partial history, missing wifi or plug will fall to normal user mode
 0. turn off wake-lock and wifi-lock
 1. random walk connecting one relay;
 2. random walk connecting one miner from miner discovery list from statechain;